-Horizontal accuracy is ensured by conformance with FGDC DOQQ
+Horizontal accuracy is ensured by conformance with FGDC DOQQ requirements used by many Federal agencies3.
+The FGDC Wetlands

 ^{}Includes the lower 48 states, Hawaii, District of Columbia, Trust Territories, Puerto Rico, and the Virgin Islands.
 Estuarine and lacustrine deepwater habitats are excluded.
 Alaska is also excluded.

-^{}Includes the Estuarine and Lacustrine deepwaters of the lower 48 states, Hawaii, District of Columbia, Trust Territories, Puerto Rico, and the Virgin Islands.
+Includes the Estuarine and Lacustrine deepwaters of the lower 48 states, Hawaii, District of Columbia, Trust Territories, Puerto Rico, and the Virgin Islands.
 Alaska is excluded.